Immigration Process At Castle Garden (1871)

 Landing Immigrants at Castle Garden.
 Harper's New Monthly Magazine, June 1884.
 GGA Image ID # 14bb9d02ed

 The State of New York has established a Landing Depot for Immigrants at Castle Garden in the port of New York.
-Managing the many immigration departments at Castle Garden is described in a pamphlet on immigration by Friedrich Kapp, former Commissioner of Immigration for the State of New York.
+Friedrich Kapp, former Commissioner of Immigration for the State of New York, describes in a pamphlet on immigration how to manage the many immigration departments at Castle Garden.

 I. The Boarding Department

-On arrival at the quarantine station (six miles below the city), every vessel bringing immigrant passengers is boarded by an officer of this department.
+On arrival at the quarantine station (six miles below the city), an officer of this department boards every vessel carrying immigrant passengers.

-He is stationed there for the purpose, who ascertains the number of passengers, the deaths, if any, during, the voyage, and the amount and character of sickness.
+He is stationed there to ascertain the number of passengers, the deaths, if any, during the voyage, and the number and character of sickness.

-He examines the condition of the vessel in respect to cleanliness and receives complaints, of which he makes report to the General Agent and Superintendent at Castle Garden.
+He examines the vessel's cleanliness and receives complaints, which he reports to the General Agent and Superintendent at Castle Garden.

-He remains on board tie ship during her passage up the bay, to see that the law prohibiting communication between ship and shore before immigrant passengers are landed is enforced.
+He remained on board the ship during her passage up the bay to ensure that the law prohibiting communication between ship and shore before immigrant passengers landed was enforced.

-On casting anchor in the stream, convenient to the Landing Depot, he is relieved by an officer of the Metropolitan Police force, detailed at Castle Garden, and the passengers are transferred to the care of
+On casting anchor in the stream, convenient to the Landing Depot, he is relieved by an officer of the Metropolitan Police force, detailed at Castle Garden, and the passengers are transferred to his care.

 II.
 The Landing Department

-From which the Landing Agent proceeds with barges and tugs, accompanied by Inspector of Customs, to the vessel.
-After an examination of the luggage, it is checked, and the passengers with their luggage are transferred to the barges and tugs, and landed at the Castle Garden pier.
+From there, the Landing Agent proceeds with barges and tugs, accompanied by the Inspector of Customs, to the vessel.
+After the luggage is examined, it is checked, and the passengers with their luggage are transferred to the barges and tugs and landed at the Castle Garden pier.

-On landing, the passengers are examined by a medical officer, to discover if any sick have passed the health authorities at quarantine (who are thereupon transferred by steamer to the hospitals on Ward's or Blackwell's Island), and likewise to select all subject to special bonds under the law, as blind persons, cripples, lunatics, or any others who are likely to become a future charge.
+On landing, the passengers are examined by a medical officer to discover if any sick have passed the health authorities at quarantine (who are thereupon transferred by steamer to the hospitals on Ward's or Blackwell's Island) and likewise to select all subject to special bonds under the law, such as blind persons, people with disabilities, lunatics, or any others who are likely to become a future charge.

-This examination being ended, the immigrants are directed into the Rotunda, a circular space with separate compartments for English-speaking and other nationalities, to
+This examination ends with the immigrants being directed into the Rotunda, a circular space with separate compartments for English-speaking and other nationalities.

 III.
 The Registering Department